Clinical Medicine - Surgical Specialties (1989)

 He has written four scientific books and has published a large number of scientific studies in prominently international as well as Greek journals.

-Professor Skalkeas is the founder of the Biomedical Research Foundation of the Academy of Athens.
+Professor Skalkeas was the founder of the Biomedical Research Foundation of the Academy of Athens.
 The Foundation, a 28.000 m2 campus, is located in a green area, hosts seven research centers and it is equipped with a rich variety of state-of-the-art scientific equipment, ideal for conducting internationally competitive biomedical research, both basic and clinical.
 Professor Skalkeas has been the President of the Board of Trustees since 1991.